alipeker/ChatBox/chat/README.md

-Example chat box with ReactJS and Bootstrap.
+Example chat box with ReactJS and Bootstrap.\n

-In the project directory, you can run:
+In the project directory, you can run:\n

-cd chat
+cd chat \n
 npm start